 - Human Health

 Be Prepared for Disaster

 Disasters come in many forms and may happen when we least expect them.
 But you can be prepared.
 This site has many resources intended to help you prepare for disasters such as those listed above.
 Spending a few hours in preparation for a disaster can make recovery easier and may even save lives – your own and those of loved ones – not to mention companion animals and possessions.

-On March 5 the NWS Huntsville issued the spring flood outlook for the Tennessee Valley of northern Alabama and southern middle Tennessee.
+- NWS Huntsville spring flood outlook for the Tennessee Valley of northern Alabama and southern middle Tennessee.
 Indications are average flood potential for this year.
-The outlook is based on analysis of soil moisture, river and stream levels, reservoir levels, and future precipitation patterns.

 Got Questions about Mad Cow Disease?

 For information, news, and contacts visit the Bovine Spongiform Encephalopathy page.

 Foot-and-Mouth Disease is caused by a virus that infects two-toed farm and wild animals, such as cows, pigs, sheep, goats and deer.
 To find out more about the disease and how you can help stop its spread, click here.